emptyroom/affidavit-generator/README.md

-# python-admin-tools
-Python scripts for various administrative tasks in an office setting.

-## Renaming
-Renames multiple pdf files according to csv list of values.

-## Affidavit Generator
+# Affidavit Generator
 Generates affidavits based on user input.
 Uses python-docx library.

+## Requirements

+Have only tested with Python 2.7.

+Requires affidavit-template.docs in root directory to run and display proper styling.